miohtama/sane_plone_addon_template/README.rst

 * http://plone.org/documentation/kb/installing-add-ons-quick-how-to

-After the add-on is activated, the theme overrides from ``youraddon`` become active for views, viewlets.
+After the add-on is installed in Plone control panel you should see a pony greeting you on your site instead of the Plone logo, showing that the code skeleton examples are active.

 Bootstrapping the development of your own add-on
 --------------------------------------------------